yiwan330445/rcc/docs/recipes.md

 runtime environment right after it has been restored from hololib, and just before actual robot execution is done.

+If script names contains some of "amd64", "arm64", "darwin", "windows" and/or "linux" words (like `script_for_amd64_linux.sh`) then other architectures and operating systems will skip those scripts, and only amd64 linux systems will execute them.

 All these scripts are run in "robot" context with all same environment variables available as in robot run.